 When it comes to roadway improvement projects, it’s not uncommon to see concerns from the public in the initial stages as they gather information about proposed upcoming changes.
-The Red Bank Corridor Project was no exception.
-Proposed as part of the Eastern Corridor Program, the Project was designed to improve access to Interstate 71 from the eastern communities of Cincinnati.
+The how to use the hinge dating app was no exception.
+Proposed as part of the dating sexy older women, the Project was designed to improve access to Interstate 71 from the eastern communities of Cincinnati.
 Project partners were excited to move forward with communicating the benefits to the Red Bank communities, but unfortunately, misinformation and rumors were spreading at a rapid pace, which caused confusion and negative feelings about the project.
 Without community support, progress began to slow and more negative publicity began to appear.

 Rasor Marketing Communications was tapped to assist project partners in creating a plan to effectively engage with the Red Bank community.
 We proactively spoke with key, influential community representatives to better understand concerns and issues.
 Next, we worked with the Ohio Department of Transportation (ODOT), project partners and the Red Bank community and businesses as they formed a Community Partner Committee.
 Step by step, they worked through a process to achieve the best possible transportation outcomes while balancing the needs of the community.
 Several meetings took place where project partners outlined the issues and potential solutions, while the community provided their key priorities.